 Get an immediate response during my office hour on Mondays 11am-12pm.
 Contact me in any of the ways listed above.
 You can also reach me during my virtual office hour via Zoom.
-The Zoom links for each week's office hour are listed on the Blackboard Course Menu: Office Hour with Zoom.
+The Zoom links for each week's office hour are listed on the Canvas Course Menu: Zoom Meetings.